icinganalysis/icinganalysis.github.io/content/NACA-TN-3338x.md

 ![Figure 22](images/naca-tn-3338/Figure22.png)

-The results from Figure 22 were set aside in favor of the NACA-TN-2904 results from Figure 21.
+The results were set aside in favor of the NACA-TN-2904 results from Figure 21.

 > The differences noted (between figs. 21 and 22) are again caused by the differences inherent in the